 Founded in 2006 with donations received from the medical community of North Queensland in recognition of Professor Richard Hays, Foundation Dean, School of Medicine.
-The bursary will be maintained with annual donations from the School of Medicine.
+The bursary will be maintained with annual donations from the College of Medicine.

 The successful applicant will be required to provide a written and verbal report on the conference on their return.

 The Richard Hays Bursary shall be open to competition among candidates who:

 - Are enrolled in their fifth year in Bachelor of Medicine, Bachelor of Surgery at James Cook University; and